ywanyi/devdocs/mtf/features/reporting.md

 ### Observers  {#observers}

-An observer is a {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} class which defines actions under Magento instance, browser, test run, and so on.
+An observer is a [PHP](https://glossary.magento.com/php) class which defines actions under Magento instance, browser, test run, and so on.

 The list of ready-to-use observers is the following: